Ajuradoi1/Galaxies_Morpho_ML/README.md

 - seaborn
 - tqdm

-(See requirements.txt for full list.)
+(See pyproject.toml for full list.)

 ## Results
 The notebook outputs: